votesUP Manual

 This implies they will not appear on the “Agenda” page for participants.
 Yet, unpublished entries can still be activated to appear in the presentation view and as a banner in each participant's header area.
 This is useful, for example, for displaying procedural information (such as "Break until 15:30").

-Similarly, it is possible to create speaker lists based on unpublished agenda items.
-Those can be used, for example, for internal discussions where certain groups of participants are temporarily excluded.
+It is also possible to create speaker lists based on unpublished agenda items.
+These can be used, for example, for internal discussions where certain groups of participants are temporarily excluded.

 12. Speakers lists and points of order

-To use the speakers list function, an agenda item and must be activated.
-Easy-to-use features like the request to speak and raising points of order are available.
-The procedural motions can only be made as long as the specific participant is not on the speakers list.
+To use the speakers list feature, an agenda item and must be activated.
+Easy-to-use functions like the request to speak and procedural motions are available.
+Points of order can only be raised if the participant is not on the speakers list.

 votesUP shows the organisers which participants ask for the floor for the first time in a agenda item.
 This allows for a priorisation of first-time speakers to be implemented.

-In its default settings, the speakers' lists do not take into account the gender of participants.
+By default, the speaker lists do not take into account the gender of participants.
 The organisers may change that setting, so that votesUP uses gender-aware lists.
 Depending on the chosen variant, there are options for female, male, non-binary and no information.

 In order for the speaking list assignment to work, both the organising team and the participants can specify a gender in their profile.
-As individually assigning each participant is relatively time-consuming, votesUP supports the organising team: in the participant management section, an automatic gender recognition can be triggered at any time; it tries to assign a gender based on the name of each unassigned participant.
+Since assigning a gender to each participant is relatively time-consuming, votesUP supports the organising team: in the participant management section, an automatic gender recognition can be triggered at any time; it tries to assign a gender based on the name of each unassigned participant.
 If no clear assignment is possible, the respective account will be left as “undefined”.

 votesUP displays the current speaking time for each speaker.
 At the end of their contribution the speaking time is added to the general speaking time for the agenda item.
 With gendered speaker lists, it becomes apparent which gender had how much speaking time during the event.
 If you as an organizer assign a gender to the participants, even without a gendered speaker list, a display of speaking time by gender can be generated at the end.